Organ transplantation: Organ transplantation by region

 Organ transplantation in China has taken place since the 1960s, and China has one of the largest transplant programmes in the world, peaking at over 13,000 transplants a year by 2004.
 Organ donation, however, is against Chinese tradition and culture, and involuntary organ donation is illegal under Chinese law.
 China's transplant programme attracted the attention of international news media in the 1990s due to ethical concerns about the organs and tissue removed from the corpses of executed criminals being commercially traded.
 In 2006 it became clear that about 41,500 organs had been sourced from Falun Gong practitioners in China since 2000.

 With regard to organ transplantation in Israel, there is a severe organ shortage due to religious objections by some rabbis who oppose all organ donations and others who advocate that a rabbi participate in all decision making regarding a particular donor.
-One-third of all heart transplants performed on Israelis are done in China; others are done in Europe.
-Dr. Jacob Lavee, head of the heart-transplant unit, Sheba Medical Center, Tel Aviv, believes that "transplant tourism" is unethical and Israeli insurers should not pay for it.
-The organization HODS (Halachic Organ Donor Society) is working to increase knowledge and participation in organ donation among Jews throughout the world.
+Approximately one-third of all heart transplants performed on Israeli patients take place in China, with others conducted in Europe.
+Dr. Jacob Lavee, head of the heart transplant unit at Sheba Medical Center in Tel Aviv, considers "transplant tourism" unethical and asserts that Israeli insurers should not cover its costs.
+Meanwhile, the Halachic Organ Donor Society (HODS) is actively working to raise awareness and promote participation in organ donation within Jewish communities worldwide.

 Transplantation rates also differ based on race, sex, and income.
 A study done with people beginning long term dialysis showed that the sociodemographic barriers to renal transplantation present themselves even before patients are on the transplant list.
 For example, different groups express definite interest and complete pretransplant workup at different rates.
 Previous efforts to create fair transplantation policies had focused on people currently on the transplantation waiting list.

 In the United States, nearly 35,000 organ transplants were done in 2017, a 3.4 percent increase over 2016.
 About 18 percent of these were from living donors – people who gave one kidney or a part of their liver to someone else.
 But 115,000 Americans remain on waiting lists for organ transplants.
 By September 2022, the US had reached one million organ transplants overall.